An email marketing strategy is a high-level plan in which digital marketers include tactics to boost the efficiency of their email campaigns.

 - conversion (subscriptions or sales)

-- relationship & loyalty nurturing
+- relationship and loyalty nurturing

 With a clear goal, businesses can focus their efforts on reaching them.
 We saw too many brands willing to capture potential leads’ emails to understand afterward that they had no plan to use them.
 Never fail at defining your campaign objective.
 It must come before anything else.